 4: 1963 – Rover 2000

 The Rover 2000 combined dignity and superb dynamics, a great first-ever CoTY

-It could be argued that the Rover 2000 is a product built by an engineering and design team at the absolute height of their powers.
+It could be argued that the Rover 2000 is a product built by an Engineering and Design Team at the absolute height of its powers.
 Spen King and Gordon Bashford created a compact executive saloon that out-drove the established three-litre opposition, and David Bache fashioned a progressively-styled body that pretty much defined the sector for years to come.

 Triumph and BMW fans might argue that their 2000s were every bit an equal to Rover’s, but the CoTY jury saw it differently in period.
 During its long-production run, the elegantly timeless P6 Rover just got better and better, receiving more power and luxury, before being topped off by the gorgeous 3500 V8.

 The runner-up Mercedes-Benz 600 was – like so many of its successors – a technical masterpiece, but one that few could afford, while the third placed Hillman Imp could be a joy to drive, and one that, had it been built properly and launched on schedule, might have given the Mini a much harder fight in the UK.

 =3: 1970 – Fiat 128/1971 – Citroën GS